neurobin/docs/python/important-python-terms.md

 ```
 In above, `lst1` and `lst2` refers to different memory locations (two pieces of the same value).

+> Python values are deleted when nothing references them

+When there is no name that refers to a value, the value is picked up by the Python garbage collector and deleted automatically.

 > Changes in a value will be common to all of its names